Martha Wadsworth Brewster: Works

 Many of her works appeared on broadsides an early type of publication that resembled the modern-day flyer.
 In addition, she commemorated historical events in her poetry; in 1745, she set to meter a piece describing the capture of Cape Breton from the French by the British.

 In Delight in Reading, she instructed her daughter, Ruby, "You must go on by Reading and Study to improve the Powers which God has given you."

 She composed two acrostic poems of advice for her young children.
 The below poem is the one composed for her son, Wadsworth.

 No single volume of her work is extant.
 There is no recorded response to Brewster's Poems documenting the volume's reception, but it appeared in two editions, one printed in New London, Connecticut (1757), and another printed in Boston (1758).
 Both editions of her works were printed by publishers Benjamin Edes and John Gill of Boston, Massachusetts.
 Such reprinting suggests an audience well beyond Brewster's immediate circle of family and friends.

 Descendants

 Descendants of Oliver Brewster and Martha Wadsworth include:

-Ralph Brewster Allison, M.D., is an American psychiatrist and a pioneer in Dissociative identity disorder (DID).